plone/plone.app.event/docs/architectural-overview.rst

 calendar-controlpanel are now available in the event configlet.
 Since the calendar portlet was the only consumer of the CalendarTool, the CalendarTool, the calendar controlpanel and the dependency to Products.CMFCalendar can be dropped.
-The new plone.app.widgets package implements archetypes and z3cform based widgets, so the old datetime widget can be dropped.
+The new plone.app.widgets package implements z3cform based widgets, so the old datetime widget can be dropped.
 Python-dateutil provides recurrence calculations based on the RFC5545 standard - plone.formwidget.recurrence provides a awidget for recurrence and